-- Recognizing the hormonal factors that influence weight gain.
-Factors such as insulin resistance, appetite / craving control, elevated cortisol levels, and changes to the male and female sex hormones as we age.
+- Recognize hormonal influences – Factors such as insulin resistance, appetite / craving control, elevated cortisol levels, and changes to the male and female sex hormones as we age.

-- Tuning your metabolism – Supporting digestion, the liver (our main fat burning organ), and the microbiome is paramount in order to make the metabolic shift that will help you lose weight and keep it off.
+- Tune your metabolism – supporting digestion, the liver (our main fat burning organ), and the microbiome is paramount to make the metabolic shift that will help you lose weight and keep it off.
+The gut plays an especially important role that is often overlooked.

-- Stress management – Busy, stressful modern lifestyles have caused the pounds to creep up.
-With chronic stress comes higher than ideal levels of Cortisol, your body’s main stress hormone.
+- Stress management & proper sleep – Busy, stressful, modern lifestyles have caused the pounds to creep up.
+With chronic stress comes higher than ideal levels of cortisol, your body’s main stress hormone.
 Stress affects fat storage, insulin response and eating habits.
 Controlling, or perhaps even more importantly, recognizing stress and effectively dealing with it is essential to weight loss.

 Exercise just doesn’t matter…

 In the way that you think, anyway… Exercise is a vital part of being healthy.
-But as for its direct effect on weight loss, those who hit the gym to shed the weight may be SORE-ly disappointed.
-The true benefit of exercise on weight loss lies with how it helps you mentally and emotionally.
+But as for its direct effect on weight loss, those who hit the gym to shed weight may be SORE-ly disappointed.
+The benefit of exercise goes beyond maintaining muscle mass, bone density and burning extra calories.
+The true impact of exercise on weight loss lies with how it helps you mentally and emotionally.
 By finding activities that you look forward to, you are able to manage stress and positively affect cortisol levels.
-Maintaining muscle mass, bone density and burning extra calories are helpful, but not essential to an effective weight loss strategy.
-Don’t exercise to burn calories.
-Be active to burn stress.
+Don’t exercise to burn calories, be active to burn stress.
 Gardening, a stroll in the park, yoga, tai chi, archery, sailing are all great physical activities.
 So, choose an activity that moves you.

 Frustrated with lack of results?

-Restoring hormonal balance requires a holistic approach that supports whole body health.
+Restoring hormonal balance requires time, consistency, and a holistic approach.
 Here are some signs that your body is out of balance and that you might require a metabolic tune up!

 - You’ve tried multiple diets and nothing seems to work